escheffel/pymaclab/pymaclab_sphinx/docs/index.rst

 :doc:`What is PyMacLab? <pymaclab_intro>`
     This is a succinct introduction to PyMacLab including an explanation of its current features.
 :doc:`Philosophy behind PyMacLab <pymaclab_philo>`
-    Here I discuss the basic Philosophy behind PyMacLand and what it sets out to do now and in the near future.
+    Here I discuss the basic Philosophy behind PyMacLab and what it sets out to do now and in the near future.
 :doc:`Why Macroeconomics in Python? <pymaclab_python>`
     In this section I touch upon the the pros and cons of doing Macroeconomics or scientific computing using Python in general.